 - Fusion.
 Spatially register one or more additional image series acquired in different frames of reference after the device has been inserted.
-This task may be required when evaluating the accuracy of a device placement using an IMRIS system, whereby the patient table is moved (causing a frame of reference change) to accommodate a device insertion.
+This task may be required when evaluating the accuracy of a device placement using scans that are in a different frame of reference than those used to plan trajectories earlier in the workflow.
 See Fusion Task Fusing Images Pg.
-187 for details. - Compare.
+211 for details. - Compare.
 Perform visual comparison of any two image series loaded onto the workstation for purposes of detecting unintended patient / table movement during the device insertion process.
-See Comparing Images Pg.
-202 for details. - VOI.
-Create or edit volumes of interest within any loaded image series for treatment evaluation purposes.
-See VOI Task Defining Volumes Pg.
-196 for details.
+See Compare Task Comparing Images Pg.
+224 for details.

 For details, see Insert Step Monitor and Assess Device Placement Pg.
-168.
+192.